 The University needs a diverse Garden to serve students taking more advanced courses.
-And the San Fernando Valley region deserves what it currently lacks: a great public garden.
+And the San Fernando Valley region deserves what it currently lacks: a superb public garden.

 The expanded garden that the Biology Department envisions will contain a greater variety of trees, shrubs and herbs representing the major vegetation types found in Southern California; it will also have an ethnobotanical area.
 These two themes recur in upper and lower division Biology courses and in a number of other courses across disciplines at CSUN.